arb/celebrate/README.md

     token: Joi.string().token().required()
   }
 }), (req, res) => {
-  // At this point, req.body has been validated and is equal to req.body.name if provided in the POST or set to 'admin' by joi
+  // At this point, req.body has been validated and
-});
+  // req.body.name is equal to req.body.name if provided in the POST or set to 'admin' by joi });

 // By default, Express will try to send our errors back as HTML, if you want the JSON, add an error handler here